Turkey election: Erdogan, Kilicdaroglu head to a runoff – DW – 05/15/2023

 "I would say that to a large extent, President Erdogan and his rival, Kilicdaroglu have an equal access to media," he said.

-The election's outcome shows a "quite polarised" country, according to Sinem Adar, a Turkey researcher at the German Institute for International Affairs and Security.
+The election's outcome shows a "quite polarized" country, according to Sinem Adar, a Turkey researcher at the German Institute for International and Security Affairs.
 While Erdogan had lost some ground, she told DW, his political alliance has used "nationalistic culturalist and militaristic tropes" to its advantage.

 People's Alliance heading for parliamentary majority